applean/react-native-cx/README.md

 **If you encounter some problems while experiencing cx, just contact me for help or [create issues](https://github.com/applean/gmtc/issues) in this repository.**

-*Thanks for style and special components from F8*
+*Thanks for parts of design and special components from F8*

 #License
 *BSD*